The Lightstone Group: Awards and Recognitions

+Multifamily Investment

+Lightstone's national multifamily portfolio comprises over 25,000 units.
+In December 2021, the company acquired a portfolio of more than 7,800 apartments in Michigan from Hartman & Tyner for approximately $1 billion.

+Lightstone Capital

+Lightstone Capital, the firm's real estate debt platform, was established in 2018.
+Since its launch, it has originated over $1.5 billion in transactions.
+The platform provides financing secured by real estate assets located in gateway markets.

 Lightstone REITs

 In 2006, the company offered a $300 million real estate investment trust, which allowed Lightstone to raise money from outside investors for the first time.
 The non-traded Lightstone Value Plus REIT invested in office, retail, and other commercial properties, and by the end of 2009, was fully invested in a total of 30 properties.
 By the end of 2011, Lightstone Value Plus I was the 18th largest non-traded U.S. REIT.

 In the summer of 2010, the company offered second, non-traded REIT, Lightstone Value Plus II, committing capital to the hospitality, retail, multi-family, and commercial segments.
 The Lightstone Group committed 10% of the capital raised by the REIT.
 By December 2011, LVPII had invested in several properties, including the Crowne Plaza Boston hotel, Saxon Hall Rego Park, and TownePlace Metairie hotel in New Orleans.

 Extended Stay Hotels

 The Lightstone Group acquired Extended Stay Hotels (now trading as Extended Stay America) in June 2007 from The Blackstone Group for US$8 billion.
 The deal, financed with US$7 billion of debt, was one of several multibillion-dollar hotel and casino sales made that year.
 On June 15, 2009, Extended Stay America filed for bankruptcy protection under Chapter 11.
 After the Great Recession decimated leisure and business travel, Extended Stay faced shortages in liquidity stemming from the leveraged buyout by Lightstone two years before.
 Through debtor-in-possession financing, it was able to continue operating rather than to face liquidation.

-In July 2010, an investment consortium made up of Blackstone, Paulson & Co., and Centerbridge Partners bought Extended Stay America through a bankruptcy auction for US$3.93 billion.
-After its successful reorganization, Extended Stay America emerged from bankruptcy in October 2010.
-A year after the bankruptcy, Blackstone was sued by creditors of Extended Stay America alleging that Blackstone "skimmed" US$2.1 billion off of the sale to Lightstone and knew that the amount of debt would have been unsustainable for the hotel chain; Blackstone settled the lawsuit in June 2013 for US$10 million.